zrajm/baremark/README.md

 ```

 Above we also use the `baremark.escape()` to prevent the autolinked URL from
 being further processed by Baremark.
-This stops Markdown characters (like `_`)
+In this case it is used to stop any
-which might occur in the URL from being expanded by later Baremark rules (which
+Markdown found in the URL from being further expanded.
+(We wouldn’t want for
-would result in HTML tags being inserted, breaking the link it).
+example `_..._` inside a filename to be replaced with `<i>...</i>`, now would
+we?)

 Finally, since rules are passed exactly as-is to the Javascript string method
 `replace()`, so the [MDN docs] on the subject is recommended reading.